-On March 8, 2022, Western Display Fireworks, LTD notified the Coast Guard that it will be conducting a fireworks display from 9:30 to 11 p.m. on May 27, 2022, for the Portland Rose Festival Opening Night.
-The proposed safety zone would last from 8:30 p.m. on May 27, 2022, to 12:00 a.m. on May 28, 2022.
-The fireworks are to be launched from a barge in the Willamette River between the Hawthorne and Marquam Bridges, Portland, OR.
-Hazards from fireworks displays include accidental discharge of fireworks, dangerous projectiles, and falling hot embers or other debris.
-The Captain of the Port Sector Columbia River (COTP) has determined that potential hazards associated with the fireworks display would be a safety concern for anyone within the designated area of the safety zone before, during, or after the fireworks
+On February 6, 2023, Western Display Fireworks, LTD notified the Coast Guard that it will be conducting a fireworks display from 10 to 10:30 p.m. on July 4, 2023.
+The fireworks are to be launched from a site on land in the Port of Newport, OR.
+Hazards from firework displays include accidental discharge of fireworks, dangerous projectiles, and falling hot embers or other debris.
+The Captain of the Port Columbia River (COTP) has determined that potential hazards associated with the fireworks would be a safety concern for anyone within a 500-foot radius of the launch site before, during, or after the fireworks display.

-The purpose of this rulemaking is to ensure the safety of vessels and the navigable waters within the designated area before, during, and after the scheduled event.
+The purpose of this rulemaking is to ensure the safety of vessels and the navigable waters within a 500-foot radius of the fireworks discharge site before, during, and after the scheduled event.
 The Coast Guard is proposing this rulemaking under authority in 46 U.S.C.
 70034 (previously 33 U.S.C.
 1231).